hyderarkhan/Project-One/README.md

 ## Requirements

-- Materials must be in a clearly commented Jupyter notebook
+- Materials must be in a clearly commented Jupyter notebook.
-- You should demonstrate:
+- Students should demonstrate proficiency with:

   - Command of basic Python data structures
   - Command of basic Python syntax and control flow